perplexes/m2r/README.md

 * `ruby examples/http_0mq.rb`, which with Mongrel2's test config will serve up at http://localhost:6767/handlertest
 * `rackup examples/lobster.ru`, ditto, http://localhost:6767/handlertest

+With rails3:
+Add this to your Gemfile:

+    gem 'ffi'
+    gem 'ffi-rzmq'
+    gem 'json'

+And this to your config.ru:

+    $: << location_to_m2r + '/example'
+    require 'rack_handler'

+    Rack::Handler::Mongrel2Handler.run YourRailsAppName::Application

+Then do all like `RAILS_RELATIVE_URL_ROOT=/handlertest bundle exec rackup` (relative root thing until http://mongrel2.org/tktview?name=756ec05599 is taken care of somehow.)

 Installation
 ------------